Pain · Mittelstand voice

 Six signals the US reader is hitting and bouncing.

-• The seventy-percent bounce.
-US visitors arrive, scan the hero, and leave inside ten to fifteen seconds.
-The same page in Germany bounces at thirty-five to forty.
-Same content, different reader, double the loss.
+• The fast bounce.
+US visitors arrive, scan the hero, and leave before the product section.
+Same content, different reader, different sort.

 • The session that never scrolls.
 US analytics show short sessions with no scroll depth past the hero.
 The product section, the case studies, the certifications, never get loaded into a single US human eyeball.

 • The outbound that lands flat.
 Cold email open rates are normal.
-Reply rates sit at one or two percent.
+Reply rates lag.
 The US recipient opened the message, read three lines, and sorted the sender into foreign-vendor before the offer landed.

 • The form that nobody fills.
-Demo-request and contact-form conversion is at a third of the home-market rate on the same traffic source.
+Demo-request and contact-form conversion trails the home-market page on the same traffic source.
 The forms work.
 The page above them is the filter.

 • The agency that polished the words and changed nothing.
 A US copy agency was hired, the sentences read better, every metric is still flat.
 The agency rewrote the surface and left the proof architecture intact.